DustinKeovanna/cse15l-lab-report/Lab-Report.md

 ![Image](Image1.png)

-After following instructions and opening the file, you should be left with the VScode interface looking simlar to this:
+After following instructions and opening the file, you should be left with the VScode interface looking similar to this:

 ![Image](image8.png)
 (It's ok if your interface doesn't look exactly like the version in this photo, as the version of VScode in the picture was dated from 2022)